-- if the technical level is under change, that must not affect product qualities and the code written by partners; - if the product is changing, i.e. we start selling flight tickets instead of preparing coffee, there is literally no sense to preserve backwards compatibility at technical abstraction levels.
-Ironically, we may actually make our API sell tickets instead of brewing coffee without breaking backwards compatibility, but the partners' code will still become obsolete.
+• if the technical level is under change, that must not affect product qualities and the code written by partners;

+if the product is changing, i.e. we start selling flight tickets instead of preparing coffee, there is literally no sense to preserve backwards compatibility at technical abstraction levels.
+Ironically, we may actually make our program run API sell tickets instead of brewing coffee without breaking backwards compatibility, but the partners' code will still become obsolete.

-In conclusion, as higher-level APIs are evolving more slowly and much more consistently than low-level APIs, reverse strong coupling might often be acceptable or even desirable, at least from the price-quality ratio point of view.
+In conclusion, because of the abovementioned reasons, higher-level APIs are evolving more slowly and much more consistently than low-level APIs, which means that reverse strong coupling might often be acceptable or even desirable, at least from the price-quality ratio point of view.